url seo guide

 Relevant keywords in URLs

 Adding keywords to a web page URL will support both search engine bots and users in understanding the relevance of your webpage to a certain topic or search query making it easier for your page to rank correctly in search engine results pages.
 The term ‘front loaded URLs’ is often used to describe the idea of adding relevant keywords to the start of your URLs.
 The location of your keywords should be prioritised.
-In 2020, you will find a bunch of borderline scare articles warning you of the penality risks of keyword stuffing in URLs and on-page content.
+In 2020, you will find a bunch of borderline scare articles warning you of the penalty risks of keyword stuffing in URLs and on-page content.
 Though it is certainly true that Google is more than effective enough in identifying keyword stuffing and, consequently, penalising or dropping ranks for these web pages – using keywords appropriately isn’t something you should be discouraged from.
 Adding relevant and a non-excessive amount of keywords to a URL has been proven to be a helpful way of showing the value of your site content in relation to a search query and keyword to search engine bots.
 By adding keywords to your URL, you are simply creating more ways for your site page to be categorised and indexed for the right keywords encouraging a higher value audience to access your site – how can there be harm in that?

 Secure is always better